-A strong believer in the value of a liberal arts and science education, Professor Tan has been active in shaping the academic programme of the College from the very beginning.
-He served as the co-chair of the joint Yale and NUS committee that hired the inaugural faculty members in the humanities and helped shape the common curriculum in 2011.
-In October 2014, he took on the role of Executive Vice President (Academic Affairs) at Yale-NUS, where he worked closely with students, faculty, and staff to enrich the educational experience and enhance the academic programmes at the College.
-Under his leadership, the Yale-NUS faculty has nearly doubled in size, comprising outstanding teachers who are also respected researchers in their respective fields.
-Professor Tan also worked with the academic team to strengthen the curriculum, enhance research at the College and improve laboratory and library facilities, and with the student affairs team to further integrate the academic and residential life at the College.
+A strong believer in the value of a liberal arts and science education, President Tan has been active in shaping the academic programme of the College from the very beginning.
+He served as the co-chair of the joint Yale and National University of Singapore (NUS) committee that hired the inaugural faculty members in the humanities and helped shape the common curriculum in 2011.
+In October 2014, he took on the role of Executive Vice President (Academic Affairs) at Yale-NUS College, where he worked closely with students, faculty, and staff to enrich the educational experience and enhance the academic programmes at the College.
+Under his leadership, the Yale-NUS faculty, comprising outstanding teachers who are also respected researchers in their respective fields, has nearly doubled in size.
+President Tan also worked with the academic team to strengthen the curriculum, enhance research at the College and improve laboratory and library facilities, and with the student affairs team to further integrate the academic and residential life at the College.

-Previously, Professor Tan was the Vice-Provost (Student Life) at the National University of Singapore (NUS) overseeing student matters, University Town and the Residential Colleges, the Centre for English Language and Communication as well as the Office of Student Affairs and the Halls of Residence.
-Professor Tan also served as Dean of the Faculty of Arts and Social Sciences from 2004 – 2009.
+Previously, President Tan was the Vice-Provost (Student Life) at NUS overseeing student matters, University Town and the Residential Colleges, the Centre for English Language and Communication as well as the Office of Student Affairs and the Halls of Residence.
+President Tan also served as Dean of the Faculty of Arts and Social Sciences from 2004 – 2009.
 He was concurrently Director of the Institute of South Asian Studies, an autonomous university-level research institute in NUS.

-A graduate of NUS, Professor Tan completed his doctorate at Cambridge University.
+A graduate of NUS, President Tan completed his doctorate at Cambridge University.
 He has been a faculty member of the NUS Department of History since 1992 and served the Faculty of Arts and Social Sciences as Sub-Dean (1994–1999), Head of the History Department (2000–2003), Vice-Dean (2001–2003) and Dean (2004–2009).
-Professor Tan is currently a member of the editorial boards of Modern Asian Studies, India Review and the Journal of Southeast Asian Studies.
+As a recognition for his commitment to teaching, he received the Teaching Excellence Awards in 1992 and 2000.